-In five losses, Notre Dame has commited 15 turnovers.
+styling team at The Knights In five losses, Notre Dame has committed 15 turnovers.
 Throw out the Alabama game, and you have four losses by a total of 12 points, but as many turnovers.
 "I refuse to classify these athletes as losers," said Irish head coach Lou Holtz.
 "We have had some bad breaks.
-Other teams have made good plays against us, and sometimes we don't do the little things that we need to.
+Other teams have made good plays against us, and some-times we don't do the little things that we need to.
 This football team came from a long way down, though, and it's a big hump to get over.
 Once they do, they'll be fine.

 "I really don't know what else to say.
 It's frustrating.
 I guess I could cry and show you that way, but I can't tell vou what's in my heart.
-I couldn't possibly ever be more proud of a football team."
-SMC swimming opens year, downs North Central, 72-22- By JANE SHEA Sports Writer The Saint Mary's swim team traveled to Chicago on Friday, where it beat North Central by a score of 72-22.
+I couldn't possibly ever be more proud of LSU US NOTRE DAME breakfast a football team.'
+New from the Knights

+By JANE SHEA Sports Writer The Saint Mary's swim team traveled to Chicago on Friday, where it beat North Central by a score of 72-22.
 This was the Belles first meet of the season and, according to Coach Nancy Jo Kuzmitz, it was a good meet because it exemplified the team's potential for the season.
 "I am fairly impressed with our times, however, there are areas of needed improvement," said Kuzmitz.
 Saint Mary's took first place in all the events except two, where it took second.
 The Belles were successful in the 200-yard free relay, with senior captains Mary Fisher and Patty Juckniess, along with freshmen Julie Courtney and Erin Tierney.
 Their time was 1:49.83.
-Studs continued from page 12 Tomko and Brent Basham, with Martin hitting Landry from four yards out for the score.
+Saint Mary's also swam well in the 200-yard medley with a time of 2:05.80.
+The team was made up of Juckniess, Tierney, senior Margaret Mannion and sophomore Tanya Reeves.
+Both relay teams made the cut-offs for the nationals.